 Recipe courtesy of @live.love.balance

-The days are getting colder here in the UK, ❄ so we’ve decided to ramp up the soups + broths.👍🍵 First up on our task list this year is some nourishing bone broth🍖 which is rich in a whole spectrum of nutrients, particularly collagen and gelatin, which work wonders for healthy skin 💁 and digestive system.
+The days are getting colder here in the UK, ❄ so I’ve decided to ramp up the soups and broths.
+First up on my task list this year is some nourishing bone broth which is rich in a whole spectrum of nutrients, particularly collagen and gelatin, which work wonders for healthy skin and digestive system.

 (Makes 6-7 portions)

 - Place bones into pressure cooker pot (switched off) or large crock pot.
-Add water + apple cider vinegar + leave to soak for at least 20min so the vinegar starts breaking down the bones.
+Add water and apple cider vinegar, then leave to soak for at least 20min so the vinegar starts breaking down the bones.
 (Make sure the water fills no more than 3/4 of the pot if using pressure cooker)

-★Store in fridge for up to a week, or pour into jars + freeze for later.
+- Store in fridge for up to a week, or pour into jars and freeze for later.